 A new detective goes to the hospital to write up a report on a gunshot wound.
 The victim is sedated so she can't talk to him.
 His passport says his name is Jack Reacher.
 The detective returns after her shift to get his story.

 A colonel and a young girl disagree on whether women can keep cool in a crisis.

 Joly, a visitor in Venice, finishes reading when he is approached by an older man, Sanborn, who admires his book.
 He invites Joly for a drink where he is introduced to another man, Zuichini, a skilled bookbinder.
 Joly is suspicious of his new acquaintances but accepts their hospitality.

-Read "The Bookbinder's Apprentice" (scroll down)
+Read "The Bookbinder's Apprentice" (scroll down over halfway)

 64. "Calling the Shots" | Karen Dionne

 Jason is working in the woods alone.
 He just had an argument with his girlfriend.
 He told her he couldn't go thru with the marriage even though she's pregnant.
 Their families aren't on good terms.
 He starts up his chain saw and begins cutting the trees.

 65. "Clockwork" | Howard Breslin